 Although each person uses all three instincts, an individual will have a 1st, 2nd, and 3rd preference.
-The instinctual variant stacking can be used with or without reference to Enneagram type.
+Unlike the instinctual subtype approach, the instinctual variant stacking approach can be used with or without reference to Enneagram type.

 The instinctual variant stacking is indicated by the 1st instinct followed by the 2nd instinct with a slash separating the two (e.g., sp/sx for self-preservation 1st and sexual 2nd).